paynl/shopware6-plugin/README.md

 # Usage

-**More information on this plugin can be found on https://docs.pay.nl/plugins#shopware-six**
+For more info about this plugin visit <a href="https://docs.pay.nl/plugins#shopware-six">PAY's documentation</a>.

 # Support
 https://www.pay.nl